Skip to Content

 Message styles

 The styles property specifies the styles of text elements in ANSI messages.
-It has the following optional settings:
+It has the following settings:

 PropertyUsed forDefault style